ember-learn/ember-blog/source/2020-05-01-the-ember-times-issue-146.md

 Be kind,

-Abhilash LR, Amy Lam, Jessica Jordan, the crowd and the Learning Team
+Abhilash LR, Amy Lam, Jessica Jordan, Jared Galanis the crowd and the Learning Team